dcoyn/dcoyn_honeypot_deployer/README.md

 node.json                            # heartbeat + counters
 ```

-`.git/hp-state.json` exists locally as the sync cursor but is never tracked
+`.git/hp-state.json` exists locally as the sync cursor (the last-processed byte
+offset into `events.jsonl`) but is never tracked by git — anything under
-by git (anything under `.git/` is ignored by definition).
+`.git/` is ignored by definition.

 ## Event schema